Amazon Says 238 Places Want to Host Its New Headquarters

 Arkansas, home to Amazon's biggest competitor, Wal-Mart Stores Inc., was also absent from bidding.
 Little Rock last week launched a new, economic-development campaign with an ad and a banner over Seattle that said, "Hey Amazon, it's us, not you."

-Said Little Rock Mayor Mark Stodola: "We decided that we would break up with them before they broke up with us."
+"We decided that we would break up with them before they broke up with us," Little Rock Mayor Mark Stodola said in an interview last week.

 Write to Laura Stevens at laura.stevens@wsj.com